corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-unit-testing.md

 * Contract tests - `contracts/src/test/java/com/tutorial/contracts`.

 {{< note >}}
 You cannot create unit tests with flows because they depend on states and contracts to run.
 Use integration tests to test the functionality of your flows and entire CorDapp.
-Learn how to create an integration test in the [Write integration tests]{{< relref "basic-cordapp-int-testing.md" >}}) tutorial.
+Learn how to create an integration test in the [Write integration tests]({{< relref "basic-cordapp-int-testing.md" >}}) tutorial.
 {{< /note >}}

 ## Learning objectives